Skip to content

 Fields

 Fields are the variables that are declared inside a class.
 They are used to store data.
 They are also called instance variables because they are unique to each instance of the class.
-They are declared using the var keyword.
-It is followed by the name of the field and the type of the field.
-The type of the field is optional.
+They are declared like any variable.

 fields.rn